Remote Therapeutic Monitoring (RTM) Overview & Benefits

 - RTM is intended for nurses, physical therapists and overseeing specialty providers.
 Intent was expansion to allow more practitioners previously unable to transmit and bill for RTM to be able to.

-For 2023, CMS has maintained the same codes, but expanded the scope of RTM codes to include and allow for general supervision billing, expanding the scope of application of RTM.
+Since 2023, CMS has maintained the same codes, but expanded the scope of RTM codes to include and allow for general supervision billing, expanding the scope of application of RTM.
 This is an exciting and important development that now allows the full clinical staff team to utilize RTM more efficiently and effectively, while improving patient care.
 Providers can focus on direct patient care, and clinical staff can support patients using the tools provided.
-It is expected that the coding, scope, range and specificity of RTM coverage, provider specialty and services will continue to grow and change in the coming years as CMS further defines expands and its RTM policies.
+It is expected that the coding, scope, range and specificity of RTM coverage, provider specialty and services will continue to grow and change in the coming years as CMS further define and expands its RTM policies.

 Benefits of RTM